COVESA/ccs-components/ovds/client/README.md

 The get requests are issued in the order in the list.
 After the list is run through, the CCS client go into sleep the number of seconds given by sleeptime, then it starts with going through the list again.

+The HTML test client can be used for simple testing of the OVDS server.
+When started the URL/IP-address to the OVDS server must be entered, "ovdsserver" must be entered in Path field (without quote signs), and then the payload is entered in the value field, see examples in the README in the ovds directory.
+For a write to the node Vehicle/Acceleration/Longitudinal, the payload could look like:
+{"action":"set", "vin": "YV1DZ8256C2271234", "path":"Vehicle/Acceleration/Longitudinal", "value": "0.123", "timestamp":"2020-01-10T02:59:43.492Z"}